sahithyandev/s3/src/content/docs/data-communication-and-networking/07-digital-to-analog.md

 Used over optical fiber.

-### Frequency Shift Keying
+## Frequency Shift Keying

 Aka.
 FSK.
 The frequency of the carrier signal is varied to represent binary data.
 In FSK, different digital values are represented by discrete frequency changes:

 - Binary 1: Carrier signal transmitted at one frequency (f₁)
 - Binary 0: Carrier signal transmitted at another frequency (f₀)

-#### Key Characteristics
+Characteristics:

+- Noise Resistance
-1. Noise Resistance: FSK offers better noise immunity than ASK since noise typically affects amplitude more than frequency
+  FSK offers better noise immunity than ASK since noise typically affects amplitude more than frequency
-2. Reliability: More reliable in noisy environments
+- More reliable in noisy environments
-3. Bandwidth Requirements: Requires more bandwidth than ASK
+- Requires more bandwidth than ASK
-4. Applications: Widely used in modems, radio teletype, caller ID, and amateur radio

-FSK is commonly used in applications where reliability is more important than bandwidth efficiency.
+Commonly used in applications where reliability is more important than bandwidth efficiency.
+Widely used in modems, radio teletype, caller ID, and amateur radio.

 ### BFSK